rabinadk1/rabinadk1.github.io/content/posts/training-word-embeddings.md

 # Training Word Embeddings

 Each token picks up a randomly initialized vector from the embedding matrix using its unique index and the loss of the model is backpropagated to update the vectors and ultimately the matrix.
-When the training is complete the embedding matrix contains dense vectors for each token which can be used to make different interpretations about the model and the particular task on which the model was trained on.
+When the training is complete the embedding matrix contains dense vectors for each token which can be used to make different interpretations about the model and the particular task on which the model was trained.

 Word embeddings are normally trained for a particular task.
 The word embedding for the task of classifying the text can be different from that of generating alt text for the images.